 Some of my Mexican friends wear coats and Luke and I always laugh.
 If you come from somewhere that has a winter, you’d laugh too.

-4. Living in Mexico Means Constantly Learning About it’s History & Culture
+4. Living in Mexico City Means Learning its History & Culture

 The Aztecs and other pre-hispanic cultures, the art, castles, the royalty, and the Spanish Colonization.
 Mexico City has so much history, so much past to learn about.

 It’s also incredibly accessible to do so.
 Some of my favorite spots are free to residency visa-holders on Sundays.
 Even if you’re just a tourist, entry fees are wildly reasonable – about 70 pesos ($3.50).

 Many art museums and galleries are free everyday.

 I recommend taking a tour or two while you’re here so that you can really get to know some of the history.